dev-xiligroup/xili-language-plugin/xili-language/readme.txt

 * xili-language select *on the fly* the multilingual .mo files present in the theme's folder (no cookies, no redirections like "301").

-* xili-language uses a custom taxonomy to specify language of post, page and custom post.
+* xili-language uses a custom taxonomy to specify language of post, page and custom posts. **Full compatible with WP JSON REST API**

 * xili-language plugin works on Wordpress installation in mono (standalone) or on one site belonging to a multisite (network) install.

+* xili-language plugin works on Wordpress installation for WebApp with JSON REST API - see [changelog](http://wordpress.org/extend/plugins/xili-language/changelog/) because [WP JSON REST API](https://wordpress.org/plugins/json-rest-api/) 1.2.1 in under full development but yet powerful.

-= Version 2.16.4 =
+= Version 2.17.0 =
-* Last Updated 2015-03-22
+* Last Updated 2015-04-17
 * W A R N I N G - see [tab and chapters in changelog](http://wordpress.org/extend/plugins/xili-language/changelog/)

 = Prequisite =